Qualifications for professional social work: United Kingdom

 The main qualification for social work is the undergraduate Bachelor's degree (BA, BSc or BSW) in social work, offered at British universities from September 2003 onwards.
 There is also available a master's degree (MA, MSc or MSW).
 These have replaced the previous qualifying award, the undergraduate Diploma in Social Work (DipSW), although the postgraduate counterpart, the postgraduate Diploma in Social Work (PGDipSW) is still awarded and allows the holder to register and practise as a social worker.
 The DipSW was first awarded in 1991 and phased out across the UK by 2009.
 Prior to this, the recognised qualification was the Certificate of Qualification in Social Work (CQSW), awarded between 1975 and 1991.

 Purporting to be either a social worker or a student social worker without registering with the relevant Social Work Register and holding or undergoing training for the recognised qualifications is now a criminal offence.
 Social workers must renew their registration every two years.
 These regulations offer protection to vulnerable people by guaranteeing the professional regulation of people working as social workers.
 They also promote workforce development, as all social workers must participate in at least fifteen days of professional training over a two-year period in order to be eligible for renewal of their registration.

 Non-registered or non-qualified social care practitioners in the United Kingdom, often referred to as Social Services Assistants, Child and Family Workers or Community Care Assistant or Community Care Workers (not to be confused with domiciliary or care home care workers), are unregistered social care practitioners that often do not hold any formal social work qualification and they must practice under the direct supervision of a registered social worker.
 This is not the case in Scotland where the scope of registration for social service workers is more advanced.

 Within the mental health sector in the United Kingdom, social workers can train as an Approved Mental Health Professional and Approved Clinicians.
 With the implementation of the Mental Health Act 2007, this had replaced the previous Approved Social Worker role and is open to other professionals such as community psychiatric nurses, psychologists and occupational therapists, whilst maintaining a social work ethos.
 AMHPs are responsible for organising and contributing to assessments under the Mental Health Act 1983, as amended by the Mental Health Act 2007.

+Newly-qualified social workers undertake an initial "Assessed and Supported Year in Employment" (AYSE) once they commence their first social work job.

 After qualifying, social workers can undertake further training under the social work 'Post-Qualifying Framework'.
 Before 2007, there were four awards available under this framework: